petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```bash
 $ sudo update-initramfs -uk all
 ```
-This ensures the changes take effect and the driver is properly blacklisted.
+This ensures the changes take effect and the driver is properly excluded.
-### 4.8 Reboot
+#### 4.8 Reboot

-After restarting the virtual machine, the default **AMDGPU driver** in Ubuntu Linux distributions shouldn't load because we previously blacklisted it.
+After restarting the virtual machine, the default **AMDGPU driver** in Ubuntu Linux distributions shouldn't load because we previously excluded it.
 To confirm that the driver is not loaded, use the following command:

 ```bash
 lsmod | grep amdgpu
 ```

-#### Uninstallation Steps
+##### Uninstallation Steps
 If you need to uninstall the existing AMDGPU driver, follow these steps:

 Check DKMS status: